The Biggest Spider in the World (by Weight and by Leg Span)

 Goliath birdeater spider

-Well, this spider (sometimes misnomered the Goliath bird-eating spider) is huge, but it doesn't eat birds often enough to warrant the name.
-But at least half of the Goliath birdeater's name is accurate because it's a real giant.
+Well, this spider (sometimes misnamed the Goliath bird-eating spider) is huge, but it doesn't eat birds often enough to warrant the name.
+That said, at least half of the Goliath birdeater's name is accurate because it's a real giant.

 Advertisement

-Although it has an intimidating name and size, this spider species is relatively harmless to humans.
+Although it has an intimidating name and size, this face-sized tarantula is relatively harmless to humans thanks to its docility.
 Its venom isn't highly toxic to us, so, to protect itself, it employs unique defensive tactics.

-When threatened, it releases irritant hairs from its abdomen and makes a distinct sound by rubbing its legs together — a process known as stridulation, similar to the chirping of crickets.
+The tarantula also makes a distinct sound by rubbing its hind legs together — a process known as stridulation, similar to the chirping of crickets.
 It can be heard by humans and animals alike from up to 15 feet (4.6 meters) away.

 In the exotic pet trade, these spiders are valued for their size and longevity, with females living up to 20 years — significantly longer than their male counterparts, which can live up to six years in captivity.